 Most of our business operations are conducted in China.
 Accordingly, our results of operations, financial condition and prospects are affected by economic, political and legal developments in China.
 China's economy differs from the economies of most developed countries in many respects, including with respect to the amount of government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
 While the PRC economy has experienced significant growth in the past three decades, growth has been uneven across different regions and among various economic sectors of China.
 The PRC government has implemented various measures to encourage economic development and guide the allocation of resources.
 Some of these measures benefit the overall PRC economy, but may also have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations that are applicable to us.
-In addition, future measures to control the pace of economic growth may cause a decrease in the level of economic activity in China, which in turn could adversely affect our results of operations and financial condition.
+Measures to control the pace of economic growth may cause a decrease in the level of economic activity in China, which in turn could adversely affect our results of operations and financial condition.
+In addition, stimulus measures designed to boost the Chinese economy during the recent global financial crisis may contribute to higher inflation, which could adversely affect our results of operations and financial condition.
+For example, certain operating costs and expenses, such as employee compensation and office operating expenses, may increase as a result of higher inflation.
+Additionally, because a substantial portion of our assets consists of cash and cash equivalents and short-term investments, high inflation could significantly reduce the value and purchasing power of these assets.